totalspectrum/spin2cpp/doc/basic.md

   dim g$(9, 9)
 ```

 Arrays are by default indexed starting at 0.
-That is, if `a` is an array, then
+That is, if `a` is an
-`a(0)` is the first thing in the array, `a(1)` the second, and so on.
-This is
+array, then `a(0)` is the first thing in the array, `a(1)` the second,
-similar to other languages (such as Spin and C), where array indexes start at 0.
+and so on.
+This is similar to other languages (such as Spin and C),
+where array indexes start at 0.
+The value given in the `dim` is the
+last array index.
+This is different from Spin and C, where arrays are
+declared with their sizes rather than last array index.

-For example, a subroutine to initialize an array
-to 0 could look like:
+Code to initialize an array to 0 could look like:
 ```
    dim a(9) as integer
    sub zero_a